trolster/urcli/README.md

 #### PushBullet Notifications

 You can get notified on other devices using the [PushBullet](https://www.pushbullet.com/) App.
-You will need to install the app on all of the devices you wish to receive notifications on, and then run the `assign` command with the `--push <accessToken>` option.
+You will need to install the app on all of the devices you wish to receive notifications on.

+To test if the notifications work (without having to wait to get a review assigned) use the testcommand: `urcli pushonce "accessToken"`.
+If that works then run the `assign` command with the `--push <accessToken>` option:

-Ex.: `urcli assign 145 --push "o.ZxY9mPKB7aWIjiAI2CPKvnMMMqBPxHT8"`
+Ex.: `urcli assign all --push "o.ZxY9mPKB7aWIjiAI2CPKvnMMMqBPxHT8"`

 Once you get a submission assigned you'll get a notification on all active devices with PushBullet installed.
 You can create an access token on your [pushbullet.com account page](https://www.pushbullet.com/#settings/account).